AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Lockout $0

 Roadside assistance is available 24/7, including holidays.
 According to USAA, a service provider will arrive within 60 to 90 minutes in most cases.
-Your family can call for help anywhere in the U.S., as well as in the following areas:
+Your family can call for help anywhere in the U.S. and Canada, as well as Mexico within 75 miles of the U.S. and Mexico border, and U.S. territories.

 Typically, adding roadside assistance coverage to your USAA policy will increase your premium by only a dollar or two each month.
 However, even if you don’t have roadside coverage, you can still call USAA for assistance.
 Because USAA negotiates special rates with its services, you’ll pay less than if you called a towing or roadside assistance company directly.